World In Paris

 Houses at Rue François Miron

-The half-timbered houses at 11-13 Rue François Miron, even if deeply reformed, give an idea of the typical constructions of Medieval Paris until the 15th century.
+The half-timbered houses at 11-13 Rue François Miron, even if deeply reformed, give an idea of the typical constructions of Paris in Medieval times until the 15th century.

 Nicolas Flamel's House - Paris